sara-1495/Game/README.md

 document.write( '            <div data-am-fadeshow=\"next-prev-navigation\">\n' );
 document.write( '        \n' );
   to change the background in javascript you may need this code

+## Support:
+Go to https://www.w3schools.com/html/ when need to help to create web pages.
+When need to example about create web pages go to https://codepen.io/

 ## Authors and acknowledgment:
 We would like to express our sincere gratitude to our project supervisor **Eng.
 Atheer abdullah**, for believing in us and in our project, the continuous support in this project, enthusiastic encouragement, useful critiques, motivation, and immense knowledge.